 NEW TEACHER TIP #6 – DON’T BURN YOURSELF OUT

-The Commision on Teacher Credentialing granted me Credentialing granted as a first-year teacher.
+The Commission on Teacher Credentialing granted me an Emergency Credential as a first-year teacher.
 That meant, I had to take classes to obtain my credential.
 I taught full-time while going to classes twice a week from 4 pm to 10 pm.
 I did that for two years until I received a clear credential.
 It was exhausting as a first-year teacher and then some!

 After a year break, I went back to get my Masters in Education and another credential.
 I also went back about five years later to obtain another certificate.
 Thankfully, I did all this before I had children.
 This is not something I could have accomplished as a single dad while being a first-year teacher.